GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

 1. Download the dataset and generate the `.tfrecords` files locally

-1. Push them to a GCS bucket available to our GCE instances
+1. Push them to a GCS bucket available to our Compute Engine instances

 1. At training time, we will pass the GCS path to the data to the `--data-dir` argument